No talks on French/German mergers at this week's summit: French presidential sources

-PARIS A Franco-German ministerial meeting this week will not feature talks on possible tie-ups between French and German companies, said sources from the French president's office on Monday.
+PARIS (Reuters) - A Franco-German ministerial meeting this week will not feature talks on possible tie-ups between French and German companies, said sources from the French president's office on Monday.

 Banking sources told Reuters in May that Germany's RWE and France's Engie were studying alliance options.